ukbendavies/secure-dev-workflow/README.md

 - Be sure to set a password (passphrase) for your ssh keys!
 - You can add new ssh keys here: GitHub -> Profile -> Settings > [ssh keys](https://github.com/settings/keys)
-- Remember to clone with ssh as part of this new workflow.
+- Remember to use 'ssh' when cloning repos with git as part of this new workflow.

 You are now ready to use git with password protected ssh private keys.